-- Payments or other benefits provided to a student at a postsecondary school who acts as a lender's representative to secure FFELP loan applications from individual prospective borrowers, unless the student is also employed by the lender for other purposes and the student has made all appropriate disclosures regarding employment with the lender. - Compensating a school financial aid office employee or a school employee who has responsibilities with respect to the school's student loans or other financial aid for service on an advisory board, commission, or group established by a lender or group of lenders, except that a lender may reimburse such an employee for reasonable expenses incurred in that service.
+- Payments or other benefits provided to a student at a postsecondary school who acts as a lender's representative to secure applications for Title IV aid from individual prospective borrowers, unless the student is also employed by the lender for other purposes and the lender has made all appropriate disclosures regarding the student's employment. - Compensating a school financial aid office employee or a school employee who has responsibilities with respect to the school's student loans or other financial aid for service on an advisory board, commission, or group established by a lender or group of lenders, except that a lender may reimburse such an employee for reasonable expenses incurred in that service.

 Revised policy adds a prohibition against entering into any type of consulting arrangement or other contract, with an employee in the financial aid office of a school or an employee who has responsibilities with respect to student loans or other financial aid at the school, to provide services to the lender.
-In addition, revised policy clarifies that the prohibition against unsolicited mailings applies to mailings made by mail or electronically and to mailings to students and families of students enrolled in secondary or postsecondary schools, unless the lender has previously made a FFELP loan to the student or the student's parent.
+In addition, revised policy clarifies that the prohibition against unsolicited mailings applies to mailings made by mail or electronically and to mailings to students and families of students enrolled in secondary or postsecondary schools who are first-time FFELP borrowers.

 Revised policy also prohibits a lender from performing for a school or paying, on behalf of a school, another person to perform any function that the school is required to perform under any Title IV program.
-However, text was revised to state that a lender may participate in person in a school's required exit counseling as long as the school's staff is in control of the counseling, whether in person or via electronic capabilities, and such counseling does not promote the products or services of any specific lender.
+However, text was revised to state that a lender may participate in person in a school's required exit counseling.